 If users select Inspect... the Inspection Form will be created.
 This is where the actual inspection takes place.

 The part number, record type, document number description, and vendor information will automatically be populated.
 To view the inspection criteria for this individual part select Inspection Criteria...
-Enter the date, inspector, status of this record, and quantities that were accepted and/or rejected.
-Furthermore users can enter Discrepancies and Corrective Actions by selecting the applicable tab and typing in the provided comments area.
-When the inspection is complete press OK.
+Enter the date, inspector, and status of this record, and quantities that were accepted and/or rejected.
+Furthermore, users can enter Discrepancies and Corrective Actions by selecting the applicable tab and typing in the provided comments area.
+When the inspection is complete, press OK.

 16.13.5 Inspection Reports

-There are two inspection reports that can be ran, All Inspections and Inventory Inspection List.
-Both report types can be sent to a variety of different display types and users can also create custom Inspection reports.
+There are two inspection reports that can be run, All Inspections and Inventory Inspection List.
+Both report types can be sent to a variety of different display types and users can create custom Inspection reports.